 To the credit of NYC officials, they recognized the threat the case poses to gun control laws nationwide and acted to preempt a ruling.
-In June, the city repealed its ordinance, allowing licensed NYC gun owners to take their pistols to a home, business or shooting range outside city limits.
-City officials then asked the Supreme Court to declare the case moot and drop it altogether — as the stated grievance of the plaintiffs had been remedied.
+In June, the city repealed its ordinance, allowing licensed NYC gun owners to take their pistols to a home, business or shooting range outside city limits.* As the stated grievance of the plaintiffs had been remedied, city officials then asked the Supreme Court to declare NYSRPA v.
+NYC moot.

-While the Court deliberated on what to do with NYSRPA v.
-NYC, five Democratic Senators took an extraordinary step.
+While the Court deliberates on what to do with the case, five Democratic Senators have taken an extraordinary step.
 On August 12, Sens.
 Sheldon Whitehouse, Kirstin Gillibrand, Mazie Hirono, Richard Blumenthal and Dick Durbin filed an amicus brief in support of NYC’s recommendation to moot the case.
-The 18-page document serves as a warning to the Supreme Court’s five conservative Justices: refrain from additional rulings that weaken gun laws and put lives at risk or you will face real consequences.
+The 18-page document serves as a warning to the Supreme Court’s five right-wing Justices: refrain from additional rulings that facilitate gun carnage or you will face real political consequences.

 Petitioners and their allies have made perfectly clear that they seek a partner in a “project” to expand the Second Amendment and thwart gun safety regulations.
 Particularly in an environment where a growing majority of Americans believes this Court is “motivated mainly by politics,” rather than by adherence to the law, the Court should resist petitioners’ invitation.
 Petitioners’ effort did not emerge from a vacuum.
 The lead petitioner’s parent organization, the National Rifle Association (NRA), promoted the confirmation (and perhaps selection) of nominees to this Court who, it believed, would “break the tie” in Second Amendment cases.
 During last year’s confirmation proceedings, the NRA spent $1.2 million on television advertisements declaring exactly that: “Four liberal justices oppose your right to self-defense,” the NRA claimed, “four justices support your right to self-defense.
 President Trump chose Brett Kavanaugh to break the tie.
 Your right to self-defense depends on this vote.”

 The Democrats point out that at least eight of the amici supporting NYSRPA in the case are other NRA affiliate groups.
 Thirty-two total amici supporting NYSRPA don’t disclose their organizational donors, which precludes a look at whether they have received funding from the NRA.
-NYSRPA v.
-NYC isn’t some authentic popular movement for loose gun laws, the Democrats are saying.
-It’s another attempt to amass personal profit for gun lobby executives at the expense of public safety:
+This isn’t a popular movement to eradicate carry laws, Democrats are pointing out.
+It’s another attempt to amass personal profit for gun lobby executives at the expense of American lives:

 Out in the real world, Americans are murdered each day with firearms in classrooms or movie theaters or churches or city streets, and a generation of preschoolers is being trained in active-shooter survival drills.
 In the cloistered confines of this Court, and notwithstanding the public imperatives of these massacres, the NRA and its allies brashly presume, in word and deed, that they have a friendly audience for their “project.”
 Today, fifty-five percent of Americans believe the Supreme Court is “mainly motivated by politics” (up five percent from last year); fifty-nine percent believe the Court is “too influenced by politics”; and a majority now believes the “Supreme Court should be restructured in order to reduce the influence of politics.”
 [Source: 2019 Quinnipiac Poll]

-If this threat of a future Congress and President restructuring the Supreme Court (to presumably include impeaching and/or adding Justices) wasn’t clear enough, the concluding paragraph of the brief is even more stark and to-the-point:
+If this threat of a future congress and president restructuring the Supreme Court (to presumably include impeaching and/or adding Justices) wasn’t clear enough, the concluding paragraph of the brief is even more stark: